FrostyX/infra-docs/basset.rst

 certain actions happened, and will then decide to accept or deny the request, or pass it on to an administrator.

-At the moment, only the FAS module is live for Fedora.
+At the moment, we have the following modules live: FAS, trac, wiki.

+FAS
+===
 This module receives notifications from FAS about new users registrations and new users signing the FPCA.
 With Basset enabled, FAS will not automatically accept a new user registration or